 The Meeting will be hosted online by way of a live webcast.
 Shareholders will not be able to attend the Meeting in person.
 A summary of the information shareholders will need to attend and participate in the online meeting is provided below.
 The Meeting will begin at 10:00 a.m.
-(Eastern time) on Friday, August 9, 2024.
+(Eastern time) on Friday, August 8, 2025.

-- Registered Shareholders who have a 15-digit control number and duly appointed proxyholders who were assigned a username by Computershare will be able to vote and submit questions during the meeting.
-To do so, please go to https://web.lumiagm.com/441932933 before the start of the Meeting to login.
-Click on "I have a login" and enter your 15-digit control number or username along with the password "CGF2024".
-Non-registered beneficial shareholders who have not appointed themselves to vote at the meeting, may login as a guest, by clicking on "I am a guest" and completing the online form. - Non-registered beneficial Shareholders who do not have a 15-digit control number or username will only be able to attend as a guest which allows them to listen to the meeting but will not allow them to vote or submit questions.
+Registered Shareholders who have a 15-digit control number and duly appointed proxyholders who were assigned a username by Computershare will be able to vote and submit questions during the meeting.
+To do so, please go to https://meetings.lumiconnect.com/400-804-549-499 before the start of the Meeting to login.
+Click on "I have a login" and enter your 15-digit control number or username along with the password "canaccord2025".
+Non-registered beneficial shareholders who have not appointed themselves to vote at the meeting, may login as a guest, by clicking on "I am a guest" and completing the online form.

+- Non-registered beneficial Shareholders who do not have a 15-digit control number or username will only be able to attend as a guest which allows them to listen to the meeting but will not allow them to vote or submit questions.
 Please see the information under the heading "Non-registered beneficial shareholders" for an explanation of why certain shareholders may not receive a form of proxy. - If you are using a 15-digit control number to login to the online meeting and you accept the terms and conditions, you will be provided the opportunity to vote by ballot on the matters put forth at the Meeting.
 If you vote in this manner, then you will be revoking any and all previously submitted proxies.
-If you DO NOT wish to revoke all previously submitted proxies, then do not accept the terms and conditions, in which case you may only enter the meeting as a guest, or if you do accept the terms and conditions, then do not will not be revoked. - If you are eligible to vote at the meeting, it is important that you are connected to the internet at all times during the meeting in order to vote when balloting commences.
+If you DO NOT wish to revoke all previously submitted proxies, then do not accept the terms and conditions, in which case you may only enter the meeting as a guest, or if you do accept the terms and conditions, then do not vote by ballot on the matters put forth at the Meeting, and your previously submitted proxy will not be revoked. - If you are eligible to vote at the meeting, it is important that you are connected to the internet at all times during the meeting in order to vote when balloting commences.
 It is your responsibility to ensure connectivity for the duration of the Meeting.